CASE OF A. AND E. RIIS v.

 56. Article 41 of the Convention provides:

-“If the Court finds that there has been
+“If the Court finds that there has

-of the High Contracting Party concerned allows only partial rep
+internal law of the High Contracting Party concerned allows only partial rep

 first applicant claimed compensation for damage caused by the State's